thoughtbot/bitters/README.md

 Bitters
 ===
-Add a dash of predefined style to get your [Bourbon](http://bourbon.io) stylesheets started off in the right direction.
+Scaffold styles, variables and structure for [Bourbon](http://bourbon.io) projects.

+Bitters is meant to help designers start projects faster by defining a basic set of variables and project structure.
+After you have Bitters installed, jump in and start customizing the styles and variables to your design and brand requirements.

-Bitters is meant to help designers get projects started on new projects faster.
-It adds enough predefined structure and style to get started quickly but bland enough so that it doesn't dictate any style moving forward.
-Bitters should live in your projects sass root folder and be **modified** and extended while you design your project.
+Bitters should live in your project's sass root folder and be **modified** and extended while you design your project.

 Install Instructions
 ===